fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 Oh hello there, I haven't seen you in a while! :)

-So while Python is still my main language at work, I continued to search for a new language that I would use for hobby projects.
+So while Python is still my main language at work, I have continued to search for a new language that I would use for hobby projects.
 I've been back on Windows for several years and done more Go and a lot of PowerShell too.
 At the end of the day, while I appreciate Go's strengths, it's really not the end game for me.
-Crystal is lovely and has hit 1.0 but is still extremely far from maturity.
+Crystal is lovely and has now hit 1.0 but is still extremely far from maturity.

 Some recent openings in our IoT department were requesting C# skills which I got really excited about for some reason, and off I went to see what all the fuss was about.
 Well, all I can say is, I get it!
-I really wish I had paid attention to the developments since .NET Core, as the language is now completely cross-platform, evolving constantly and one absolutely incredible language for developing a very wide variety of apps.
+I really wish I had paid attention to the developments since .NET Core, as the language is now completely cross-platform, evolving constantly and an absolutely incredible language for developing a very wide variety of apps.

 The main IDEs C# developers use are [Microsoft's Visual Studio](https://visualstudio.microsoft.com/)